seanwo/how-to/vhs/vhs.md

 * [iMovie](https://support.apple.com/imovie) - to create video titles and subsection dividers
 * [VLC Player](https://www.videolan.org/vlc/) - video player
 * [Quicktime Player](https://support.apple.com/downloads/quicktime) - video player that is good for checking chapter timestamps
+* [DVDfab](https://dvdfab.us/) - the best of the worst DVD/Bluray creator software.
+I use this because of my need to set the video bitrate when creating blurays; see below.
+I take the extra step to preserve the footage on video blurays and my license for this product has survived several years without a forced upgrade.

 ## Hardware Setup